jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (3) Subsection (2) does not limit subsection (1).

 ### 217 Collection of levies
-(1) The levies payable under section 214(1) or (2) are payable on application for a motor vehicle licence under section 10 of the Transport (Vehicle and Driver Registration and Licensing) Act 1986 or on application for a trade licence under section 34 of that Act (as the case may require) or in any other prescribed manner.
+(1) The levies payable under section 214(1) or (2) are payable on application for a motor vehicle licence under section 244 of the Land Transport Act 1998 or on application for a trade plate under section 262 of that Act (as the case may require) or in any other prescribed manner.
 (2) The levy payable under section 213(2)(c) on any fuel is payable— (a) in the manner prescribed by regulations made under this Act; or (b) in the absence of regulations for the time being in force for the purpose of paragraph (a), with any excise or excise-equivalent duty that is payable on that fuel.